-Learn about the data requirements for baseline, production, and stability data in Minitab Model Ops.
+This topic specifies the data requirements for baseline, production, stability, and date/time data.

 Baseline data

 Drift reports require the baseline data for your model.
 The baseline data set should include predictor columns that contain the data used for training the model, and may also include an optional column that contains the actual response.